ylnhari/Courses_And_Trainings/Machine_Learning/GoogleProfessionalMachineLearningCertification/IntroductionToAIMLOnGoogleCloud/AI_Introduction.md

 ### Machine learning
 Machine learning is a subset of AI.
 It focuses on enabling computers to learn from data without explicit programming.
 Instead of telling the computer exactly what to do step-by-step, we provide it with data, and it figures out the patterns and rules on its own.
+Machine learning powers applications like predictive analytics, image and speech recognition, recommendation systems, and autonomous vehicles and many more.

 ![image](https://github.com/user-attachments/assets/958cb656-74eb-46ba-ab61-14be1f6dd748)